StayTunedSandusky

 Ashli Ford levels accusations at media and officials while awaiting trial on felony fraud charges

-OAK HARBOR, OH — The tragic suspected murder-suicide of Malachi A. Morenoe, 23, and Alexis Pence, 24, on Sept.
+OAK HARBOR, OH — The tragic suspected murder-suicide of Malachi A. Moreno, 23, and Alexis Pence, 24, on Sept.
 20 has spiraled into a controversy involving sweeping allegations of institutional corruption and media cover-up, leveled by local podcaster Ashli Ford.

 In a podcast released this week, Ford — who identifies herself as a journalist, podcaster, and advocate — sharply criticized the response of both local media outlets and law enforcement to the incident.
 Moreno and Pence were found with fatal gunshot wounds in a crashed car.